DevOmamode/FormVerbJS/README.md

 So, you see how cool it can get right?
 Please don't forget to give this repo a star ⭐

 ## Background
-In this software development journey, one thing I had always wished for in JS is the ability to submit my forms and have HTTP verb variables in JS that enable me to access the form elements' values.
+In this software development journey, one thing I had always wished for in JS is the ability to submit my forms and have HTTP verb variables that enable me to access the form elements' values.
 Just as I would do in a typical PHP form submit environment with $_GET,  $_POST, etc. 🥰
 Looking at how this can simplify the form handling process, I decided to bundle a couple of JS codes to achieve this and voila, I guess it is a success😅

 ## Getting Started